poslogica/digi_audit/README.md

 ## Disclaimer

 This software is provided for educational and authorized security testing purposes only.
 Users are responsible for ensuring they have proper authorization before running these scripts on any system.
 Unauthorized access to computer systems is illegal.
 The authors are not responsible for any misuse or damage caused by this software.

+## Known Considerations

+- System files (like `User.dat`) may be locked by Windows processes and cannot be read while in use
+- Run in Safe Mode if you need to read all system files without locks
+- Registry modifications require administrator privileges
+- Test in non-production environment before deploying to production systems

 ## Author